 - Finally, freeze them for 3 hours or overnight before transferring them into a storage container.
 Keep in the freezer until ready to cook.
 They will keep for months like this.

 Cooking and Plating

-While the water is coming to a boil, toast your pine nuts on a dry skillet and set aside.
+- While the water is coming to a boil, toast your pine nuts on a dry skillet and set aside.

-In the same skillet melt you butter over medium heat.
+- In the same skillet melt you butter over medium heat.
 Add the sage and let it infuse the butter with flavor.
 The tricky part here is finding the right time to add the sage so that the butter has time to get a little brown before the sage is completely charred.
-This will depend on your heat but it’s also why I recommend not using high heat here.
+This will depend on your hear but it’s also why I recommend not using high heat here.
 Melt the butter, give it a little time to cook, and then add the sage.

-Do NOT defrost the ravioli.
+- Do NOT defrost the ravioli.
 While frozen they are very easy to handle.
 Simply brush the excess flour from each and throw them into the boiling water.

 - Cook until they float and the dough is consistently cooked through.
 If they dough looks like it’s all one color, they’re done.
 If they flour but the dough seems a bit splotchy, give it another couple minutes.

 - Strain the ravioli, plate it, drizzle the butter and sage over the top, and scatter the pine nuts.
 As additional toppings I recommend adding some grated parmesan or some grated cured egg yolks.